-Owen Wesley Siler was born on 10 January 1922, in Seattle, WA.
+Owen Wesley Siler is from Seattle, WA.
 He was graduated from Santa Maria High School, Santa Maria, CA in 1938 and received an Associate Arts Degree from Santa Maria Junior College in 1940.
 Appointed a Cadet on 19 July 1940, he graduated from the U.S. Coast Guard Academy, New London, CT with a Bachelor of Science Degree in Engineering and with a commission as Ensign on 9 June 1943, the usual four year-curriculum having been shortened because of World War II.

 From the Academy he was ordered to combat duty in the Pacific.
 On board the assault troop transport USS Hunter Liggett (APA-14) he took part in the invasion of Bougainville (Nov.
 1943) and other Pacific landings.
 During his two years of duty in that transport, he served in various billets including that of Gunnery Officer, Assistant Navigator, and Deck Watch Officer.
 He was then transferred to the assault troop transport USS Bayfield (APA-33) in July 1945.
 While on board he participated in the occupation of Northern Honshu, Japan, following the surrender of the Japanese.